servo-php/fluidxml/documents/Getting-Started.md

 It's quite common to see inside PHP projects the generation of XML documents through<br/>
 template engines, PHP/XML mixing or, in the best case, using DOMDocument.

-In every described situations FluidXML performs better in every way.
+In every described situation FluidXML performs better in every way.

 ## Creating your first XML document